 Notice how the sense of security that the LORD gives, even in the midst of affliction, allows the speaker to address him directly.

 You spread the table before me in the sight of my foes;

-In addition to the image of God as shepherd, another metaphor is introduced.
-God is a generous host, one who prepares a lavish banquet and within whose house the psalmist ultimately dwells.
+Another metaphor is introduced: God is a generous host, one who prepares a lavish banquet and within whose house the psalmist ultimately dwells.

 Many societies have a very strict code of hospitality.
 They are obliged to provide the very best provisions they have, even for their enemies.
 The LORD does just that here, which not only affords nourishment but also is a public witness to God’s high regard for the psalmist.